BlueByteSystemsInc/PDMShell/src/SETREVISIONFROMSOURCE.md

 - `source`
   Path to the CSV file that contains the input dataset.
   Required columns:
-  - `ID` — the file’s PDM ID inside the vault.
+  - `ID` ï¿½ the fileï¿½s PDM ID inside the vault.
-  - `Revision` — the revision string supported by the revision scheme
+  - `Revision` ï¿½ the revision string supported by the revision scheme

 ![setrevisionfromsource](/images/setrevisionfromsource.png)